 Two-factor authentication adds an extra layer of security to your accounts.
 Even if a hacker manages to steal your password, they won’t be able to access your account without the second authentication factor.

 Disable file sharing and AirDrop (on Apple devices) when using public Wi-Fi.
-This prevents unauthorized access to your files and devices.
+This prevents unauthorized users from accessing your files or sending you malicious ones.